arvindskumar99/confidential-containers-arvind/guides/SEV_no_preattestation.md

 # SEV-ES guide with no pre-attestation

-This guide covers platform-specific setup for SEV(-ES) and walks through complete flows for attestation and encrypted images.
+This guide covers platform-specific setup for SEV(-ES) and walks through complete flows to launch COCO with no pre-attestation.